 - Put yourself on the line for your team.

-- Take ownership of all failure (with responsibility), and share your wins and success with others.
+- Take ownership of all failures (with responsibility), and share your wins and success with others.

 Lead with COMMITMENT

-There is but one last rule that all project leader absolutely need to maintain in their leadership repertoire: complete commitment.
+There is but one last rule that all project leaders absolutely need to maintain in their leadership repertoire: complete commitment.

 As these rules are sure to have alerted you, Project leadership is also a wondrous journey to personal expansion and magnificence.
 Through this post, we’ve been highlighting the significance of guaranteeing your project’s success.
 But “success” can be an intangible concept.
 What makes success real for you?

 We’ll leave you with one final quote from an awesome leader of our times, Henry Ford.
 As he famously noted, “Coming together is a beginning; keeping together is progress; working together is a success”.

 Practicing this theory in your leadership style defines the true success of a winning project leader!